anttyc/shiip-guidelines/README.md

 * Update your feature branch with latest changes from develop by interactive rebase.
     ```sh
     git checkout <branchname>
-    git rebase -i --autosquash develop
+    git rebase -i --autosquash master
     ```

     _Why:_
     > You can use --autosquash to squash all your commits to a single commit.
-Nobody wants many commits for a single feature in develop branch. [read more...](https://robots.thoughtbot.com/autosquashing-git-commits)
+Nobody wants many commits for a single feature in master branch. [read more...](https://robots.thoughtbot.com/autosquashing-git-commits)

 * If you don’t have conflicts, skip this step.
 If you have conflicts, [resolve them](https://help.github.com/articles/resolving-a-merge-conflict-using-the-command-line/)  and continue rebase.
     ```sh